contactandyc/another-c-library/2_timing.md

 for( int i=1; i<argc; i++ ) {
 ```

-The example is going to reverse strings a number of times and time the process.
-The arguments that are passed into your program should not be modified by the program.
+The example is going to reverse strings several times while timing the process.
+The program should not modify the arguments that are passed into your program.
 If you wish to modify an argument, you should first allocate memory for your program to use and then copy the argument into the newly allocated memory.
-The malloc function will allocate the number of bytes requested for use.
-You can read about it by typing "man malloc" from the command line.
-Programs which need extra memory to work with must request that memory from the operating system.  malloc is one of the core ways that that is done.
-Memory requested should later be freed using the <i>free</i> call.
-The malloc function can return NULL meaning that the memory was not available.
-Trying to writing to a pointer which is pointing at NULL will cause your program to crash.
-You can check for the error or just allow the program to not so gracefully crash.
-In my examples, I'm going to simply allow the program to crash if NULL is returned.
-The only other reasonable option would be to have the program fail early which effectively is the same thing.
+The `malloc` function will allocate the number of bytes requested for use.
+You can read about it by typing `man malloc` from the command line.
+Programs that require extra memory to work with must request that memory from the operating system.  `malloc` is one of the core ways to complete this.
+Memory requested should later be freed using the `free` call.
+The `malloc` function can return `NULL` meaning that the memory was not available.
+Trying to writing to a pointer that is pointing at NULL will cause your program to crash.
+You can check for the error or just allow the program not so gracefully to crash.
+In my examples, I am going to allow the program to crash if `NULL` is returned.
+The only other reasonable option would be to have the program fail early, which effectively is the same thing.
 In the example below, there are a few functions called.
 The early writers of C decided to shorten the names of the funtions.
 ```
 malloc - memory allocate
 strlen - string length
 strcpy - string copy
 ```

-Once s is pointing at newly allocated memory which is the string length of argv[i] + 1 for the zero terminator (the current iteration of the loop), a string copy of the argument is performed so that s points to a copy of the given argument.
+Once s is pointing at newly allocated memory which is the string length of `argv[i] + 1` for the zero terminator (the current iteration of the loop), a string copy of the argument is performed, so that s points to a copy of the given argument.

 ```c
 for( int i=1; i<argc; i++ ) {